 What is succinic acid?

 Mark Curry, co-founder and lead formulator at The INKEY List, says succinic acid is a great multitasker.
 “At its core, it provides energy for metabolic processes making it a great active ingredient in skin-care formulas.”
-He explains that succinic acid is a compound naturally found in amber, sugar cane and some living organisms.
+He explains that it’s a compound naturally found in amber, sugar cane and some living organisms.
 “Its antimicrobial properties have been used for centuries in therapeutics.
 Recently, studies have highlighted its amazing properties in reconditioning skin, and as an antioxidant, that could make this an ingredient generalist, right up there with the likes of retinol and vitamin C,” says Curry.

 Although the word “acid” may scare you off, it’s actually not harsh.
 Curry says succinic acid isn’t an exfoliating acid and wouldn’t fit in with alpha- or beta-hydroxy acid.
 Instead, he says, you should put it in the same camp as hyaluronic acid.
 Dr. Shamban says it’s similarly structured to lipids in our skin, although smaller in size.

 As mentioned, one of succinic acid’s crowning glories is its antimicrobial properties.
 Dr. Elias notes that there are a few studies that show the ingredient works very effectively against cutibacterium acnes, one of the many potential causes of breakouts.
 Curry adds that it has also been shown to inhibit fungi that lead to various kinds of acne.
+Due to this, cosmetic chemist Ginger King says it’s a great ingredient for those with acne-prone skin to have in their routine.

 We know that maintaining robust collagen production is a significant part of preventing an aging appearance.
 Succinic acid comes into play here as Curry notes that studies have shown it inhibits the degradation of collagen.
+“It helps to increase the energy production in skin cells and reduces stress in aged and sleep-deprived skin,” says Trinny London Chief Innovation Officer Claire Byrne.
+“We’ve found that the ingredient aids in improving skin radiance, reviving tired skin.
+It can even, over time, help reduce the appearance of fine lines and wrinkles.”

 It’s an antioxidant